larsmans/wikiassoc/README.markdown

 a *lot* of memory; on the larger Wikipedias, it may be as much as 12GB or more.

-In lawiki-associations.gz, you will find a text file with terms and indented associations for the term:
+In `lawiki-associations.gz`, you will find a text file with terms and indented associations for the term:

     Astronomia